-Longmont, CO Cone Beam CT
+Cone Beam CT in Longmont

-The CBCT shares similarities with a traditional CT that you would find in a hospital, however it was developed specially for dentists and oral surgeons.
-Therefore, it’s better suited for oral care than a traditional CT.
+CBCTs share similarities with traditional CTs that you would find in a hospital, but CBCTs were developed specifically for dentists and oral surgeons, making them better suited for oral care.

-What is the process for a CBCT?
+What Is the Process for a CBCT?

-What Does a Cone Beam CT Show?
+What Does a CBCT Show?

-CBCT vs Traditional X-ray
+CBCT vs. Traditional X-Ray

 Uses for the CBCT in Dentistry